House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 white ceramic tiles

-Although it depends on the exact type and the material that you choose, tiles can be durable, attractive, and if one does get damaged, you may be lucky enough that you only need to replace a small section of the floor rather than ripping the whole thing and relaying the whole room.
+Although it depends on the type and the material, tiles can be durable and attractive, and if one gets damaged, you may be lucky enough that you only need to replace a small section of the floor rather than relaying the whole room.
 For these reasons, and because you can choose tiles that are resistant to moisture and temperature while also being easy to wipe and clean, tiles are commonly used in areas like the hallway, where they have to withstand muddy and wet feet; kitchens, which can be very damp and humid; and bathrooms, which can end up swimming in water and need regular cleaning.

-But, if you’ve never shopped for floor tiles, you may be surprised at the sheer range of them that are available, from vinyl tiles to glass tiles.
+However, if you’ve never shopped for floor tiles, you may be surprised at the sheer number of options, from vinyl tiles to glass tiles.
 Below are 16 of the most common types of tile available for virtually any room of the house.

 divider 4